Bodybuilding can be pretty expensive.

 Back when I started my first official dirty bulk, I used to have one of these bad boys every single night before bed.
 Was it delicious?
 Yes.
 Did it make my bedroom smell like a gas chamber?
 Yes, it did.

-I ate a different flavor every night for about 3 months, and packed on a whopping 30 pounds of solid muscle—now this was in addition to following the Body of an Alpha routine, as well as some “chemical enhancement,” but that’s still incredibly impressive.
+I ate a different flavor every night for about 3 months, and packed on a whopping 30 pounds of solid muscle.

 My favorite flavors were S’Mores and Brown Sugar Cinnamon, when I used to have 2-3 packs a day.
 Just one pack has 400 calories and 72 grams of carbohydrates, which is great if you’re a hardgainer.

 Combine this with 2 McDoubles and you’ve got yourself 1160 calories for just $3.
-How’s that for a cheap bodybuilding meal?
+You’ll get from skinny to buff in no time at all.

 If you guys have any questions, comments, or concerns, let me know in the Disqus section down below—and, as always, I’ll see you next time.

 Dirty bulking is where you eat whatever you want, so long as it fits your macros, to gain as much muscle as possible.
 The benefit of dirty bulking is that it tastes good.
 It's also very easy to do, when compared to doing a clean bulk.